Intempt

 XML

-Your feed must contain a products array:
+Your feed must contain a products array.

 JSON Example#